pimeys/rust-web-push/README.md

 ## Requirements

-Clients require an async executor.
-System Openssl is needed for compilation.
+- Clients require an async executor.
+- OpenSSL is required for compilation.
+You must install it on your host or use the `vendored` feature of the [openssl](https://docs.rs/openssl/) crate.

 ## Migration notes